 Brand Identity and Market Positioning

 Saab’s strong brand identity—rooted in innovation, safety, and a quirky design philosophy—gave it a loyal fan base but also limited its appeal to a broader audience.
-Competing against automotive giants like BMW, Audi, and Volvo, Saab struggled to offer the modern designs and advanced technologies that mainstream consumers demanded.
+Competing against automotive giants like BMW, Audi, and Volvo, Saab Motor struggled to offer the modern designs and advanced technologies that mainstream consumers demanded.

 Future Saab Cars: What’s Next?

 Saab AB, the aerospace and defense company that retained the rights to the Saab brand, chose not to license the Saab name to NEVS after the bankruptcy.
-This decision has left the Saab brand in limbo, with no clear plans for a return to car manufacturing.
+This decision has left the Saab motor brand in limbo, with no clear plans for a return to car manufacturing.
 Despite this, the Saab name remains iconic, with a dedicated fan base keeping the brand’s legacy alive.

 Potential Scenarios for the Future